Ongoing Studies

 Sign up for our database to be contacted when we are recruiting for a study your child is eligible for!

-Vocal Emotional Cues in Unfamiliar Languages
+The Role of Cognates in Children’s Attention to Vocal Emotional Cues in Unfamiliar Language

 This study investigates whether emotional cues in language are universally understood.
 Here, we focus on emotional prosody, which involves changes in speech to convey your emotions without having to explicitly state them.
-4-year-olds will view images while hearing sentences spoken in Arabic, an unfamiliar language to them.
+6-6.5-year-olds will view images while hearing sentences spoken in Arabic, an unfamiliar language to them.
 They'll be prompted to point and look at the image that matches the emotional tone of the voice.
 The study will also use cognates in the utterance, which are words in another language similar to the word in English, to see if some familiarity aids preschoolers in interpreting emotional cues in an unfamiliar language.

 In the present study, we use non-invasive, eye-tracking technology to investigate whether or not young children use emotional prosodic cues in an unfamiliar language.